Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Analysis

 \subsubsection{$H$-band and Optical Results}

 To estimate the best site of the break (step function) or midpoint (logistic function), we fixed the position at a range of values between $7 < \log_{10}{({\rm mass}/M_{\odot})} < 12$ and fit for the other parameters in the respective models.
-We then use the ICs to compare the model at each transition location versus the model with the step or midpoint located at the original threshold of $10^{10.0}~M_{\odot}$ and chose the location with the lowest IC.
+We then use the ICs to compare the model at each transition location versus the model with the step or midpoint located at the original threshold of $10^{10}~M_{\odot}$ and chose the location with the lowest IC.
 The top panels of Figure~\ref{fig:model_fits_mass} show the results from doing this procedure for the step function for $\Delta H_{\rm max}$ and the optical distance modulus ($\Delta \mu$).

-The top left panel is the result of fitting \numLightHeavy\ $H_{\rm max}$ residuals and has a global minimum at $10^{10.44}~M_{\odot}$.
-The top right panel finds the best fit location for the 71 optical lightcurves, which similarly favors a threshold at $10^{10.44}~M_{\odot}$ but shows a local minimum below $10^{10}~M_{\odot}$.
-Below a mass of $10^{9.28}~M_{\odot}$, the lower mass bin has less than $20\%$ of the total number of SNeIa making it more susceptible to edge effects during fitting.
+The top left panel is the result of fitting \numLightHeavy\ $H_{\rm max}$ residuals and has a minimum at $10^{10.43}~M_{\odot}$.
+Below a mass of $10^{8.96}~M_{\odot}$, the lower mass bin has less than $20\%$ of the total number of SNeIa making it more susceptible to edge effects during fitting.
 The same is true for the higher mass bin above a mass of $10^{10.65}~M_{\odot}$.
-Therefore, we only consider breaks in the step function between $10^{9.28}~M_{\odot}$ and $10^{10.65}~M_{\odot}$, which is indicated in the grey band in the top panels in Figure~\ref{fig:model_fits_mass}.
+Therefore, we only consider breaks in the step function between $10^{8.96}~M_{\odot}$ and $10^{10.65}~M_{\odot}$, which is indicated in the grey band in the top panels in Figure~\ref{fig:model_fits_mass}.
+The top right panel finds the best fit location for the 103 optical lightcurves favors a threshold at $10^{10.65}~M_{\odot}$.